MassStarvation01/Anaya_Portfolio/Midterm_Task-2/README.md

 # Midterm Lab Task 2 – Data Cleaning and Transformation Using Power Query Editor

-You are provided with the `Uncleaned_DS_jobs.csv` dataset (sourced from Kaggle).
-The objective is to clean and transform this dataset using **Power Query Editor in Excel** to extract meaningful insights.

----

 ## STEP 1 – Data Cleaning

 1. **Load the Dataset**